Top Twenty Reasons to support the Constitutional Amendment

 15. The referendum process can be used to help fund the essential needs of schools and municipalities.

-If local taxpayers are concerned about the effects of property tax caps on their local school system, current law allows them to replace lost revenue by approving a 7-year referendum tax levy that is not subject to the caps.
+If local taxpayers are concerned about the effects of property tax caps on their local school system, current law allows them to increase their property taxes by voting for a 7-year referendum tax levy.

 A capital project is a controlled project if it will cost the political subdivision more than the lesser of $2 million or an amount equal to 1% of the total gross assessed value of property within the political subdivision on the last assessment date (if that amount is at least $1 million).
 A project that is in response to a natural disaster, emergency, or accident that makes a building or facility unavailable for its intended use and that is approved by the county council is not a controlled project for purposes of the referendum process.